Student Parking Permits

 - Proof of qualifying residency in the undergraduate's name, such as a lease, bank statement, or utility bill

-- S-RF/S-RS: Resident undergraduate student permits are available to matriculated Boston College undergraduate students who are:
+- S-RF/SR2/SCA/SCA-2: Resident undergraduate student permits are available to matriculated Boston College undergraduate students who are:

-- A junior or senior year student; and
+- A junior or senior year student only; and

 - Enrolled in a Boston College sponsored field practicum or three credit internships; and

-- Where the intership/practicum site is NOT ACCESSIBLE by public transportation.
+- Where the internship/practicum site is NOT ACCESSIBLE by public transportation.

 - POOL: Carpool permits are available to graduate and law school students who minimally have a driver plus one passenger sharing the commute to campus throughout the year.
 A valid registration is required for all members of the carpool.

-All lost permits must be reported to the BC Police Department before a new permit is obtained through the Office of Student Services.
+All lost permits must be reported to the Transportation and Parking Office before a new permit is obtained through the Office of Student Services.
 Filing a false report will result in the permit holder's forfeiture of future parking permit privileges from Boston College.

 All vehicles, including undergraduate resident permit vehicles, must be off campus by 11:00 p.m. the evening prior to scheduled home football games.
 Vehicles remaining on the Chestnut Hill campus after midnight will be towed.
-Students with resident permitted vehicles (RF, RS, or TBR) may park on the Newton Campus for home football games.
+Students with resident permitted vehicles (SRF, SR2, TRF) may park on the Newton Campus for home football games.

 No student parking is allowed from Saturday 3:00 p.m. through Sunday 6:00 p.m. at the Lower Campus parking lots adjacent to St. Ignatius Church, Vanderslice Hall, 110 St. Thomas More, and More Hall.
 Cars parked in this area will be ticketed and towed.